BROWNIE PAN or CAKE PAN 8 x 8-in Lasagna Pan Commercial Stainless Steel

 Add 1 cup all-purpose flour, spooned, and leveled.
 Add the flour and stir until combined.

-Stir in the eggs one at a time, making sure each egg is fully incorporated before adding the next one.
+Stir egg into mixture one at a time util fully incorporated before adding the next one.

 Do not over mix.
 Over-mixed batter makes for a tough brownie.
 You want soft, tender brownies!
-Once that last egg has been mixed in thoroughly remove from the heat and pour into baking pans.
+Pour into baking pan.

 Sprinkle to of batter evenly with chocolate chips.
 Use a spatula to gently fold it in.
 DO NOT add chocolate chips to the batter until it is in the baking pans.
 When folded into the batter you will get tiny pools of chocolate which enhances the brownie experience.

 Bake for 25 to 30 minutes at 350ᵒF until the edge of the brownies are set.
-Test the brownies by inserting a toothpick in the center.
-If the batter does not stick to the toothpick your brownies are done.
-Slightly underbaked is better than over baked.
+Assess the brownies by inserting a toothpick in the center and remove.
+Underbaked is better than over baked.
 Keep in mind that the brownies will firm up as they cool.

-When the brownies are done, remove from the oven and set aside to cool.
+When brownies are done remove from the oven and set aside to cool.

 When cool, remove the brownies from the pan and cut into squares with a sharp knife